 What Each Tool Actually Does

 Google Lens is a visual search tool built into Android and available on iOS.
-Point your camera at text, and it identifies, copies, or translates it in real time, laying the translation directly on the image.
-It uses Google's AI infrastructure and supports 100+ languages.
+Point your camera at text, and it overlays a real-time translation directly on the image using augmented reality.
+It runs on Google's AI infrastructure and supports 100+ languages.

-A browser-based photo translator like phototranslator.net works differently.
-You upload an image, a screenshot, a scanned document, a photo of a label and it extracts the text using OCR, then translates it into 80+ languages.
+phototranslator.net works differently.
+You upload an image, a screenshot, a scanned document, a photo of a label, and it extracts the text using OCR technology, then translates it into 80+ languages.
 No app.
 No Google account.
 Works in any browser on any device.

 Both tools translate text from images.
-How they do it, and when each one breaks down, is where the comparison gets useful.
+How they do it and when each one fails is where the comparison matters.

 Head-to-Head: Key Differences